zhutao100/qwen-code/docs/tools/memory.md

 # Memory Tool (`save_memory`)

-This document describes the `save_memory` tool for the Gemini CLI.
+This document describes the `save_memory` tool for Qwen Code.

 ## Description